-Medical history.
+Health history.
 Do you have other health problems?
 Other breathing problems?
 Allergies?
 Have you had any surgeries?
 Do you take any medicines?
 Do you smoke or drink alcohol?
 Do you exercise?
 What type of work do you do?
 At work, are you exposed to animal proteins, enzymes, flour, natural rubber latex, certain reactive chemicals, air pollutants, or other substances?

 Family history.
 Do family members have serious health problems?
 Do family members have asthma or allergies?
 Do they have breathing problems?